Creative Donation Jar Ideas for Fundraising | Nonprofit Guide

 Best for: Businesses, ongoing campaigns, or permanent locations (like cafés, boutiques, gyms).

-Pro tip: Partner with a local sign shop or maker space—they'll often donate materials for exposure.
+Pro tip: Partner with a local sign shop or maker space.
+They'll often donate materials for exposure.

 6. Incentive-based jars